 Insight PV Teachers

-Rebecca Bradshaw is the Guiding Teacher at Insight PV.
+Rebecca Bradshaw is the Guiding Teacher of Insight PV, and one of the Guiding Teachers at the Insight Meditation Society in Barre, MA.
 She has been practicing Vipassana meditation since 1983 in the United States and Myanmar (Burma) and teaching since 1993.
-She completed her dharma teacher training at Insight Meditation Society in Barre, Massachusetts, where she is part of the three month retreat teacher team and leads retreats for teens and young adults.
-She also teaches at other locations in the United States and abroad, including a Spanish language retreat in Puerto Rico.
+She completed her dharma teacher training at Insight Meditation Society in Barre, Massachusetts, where she is part of the three month retreat teacher team and leads retreats for young adults.
+She also teaches at other locations in the United States and abroad, including a Spanish language retreat.
 Rebecca has a master's degree in Counseling Psychology, is a Licensed Mental Health Counselor (LMHC), and works as a psychotherapist with meditators interested in supplementing their meditation practice with psychotherapeutic work.
 Her teaching explores the convergence of love and wisdom.
-For Rebecca's 2013 Teaching Schedule, click here.
+For Rebecca's 2016/17 Teaching Schedule, click here

 Mark Hart has practiced Insight Meditation since 1981, studying primarily at Insight Meditation Society in Barre, MA.
 Since 2000 has also studied with teachers of non-dual awareness, including Adyashanti and Jeannie Zandi, and has incorporated that into his teaching.
 He has taught Insight Meditation since 1987 and is founder and guiding teacher of the Bodhisãra Dharma Community in the Amherst area.
 He holds a Masters of Counseling degree and Ph.D. in theology, has a practice of psychotherapy in Amherst, and is adjunct religious advisor to Buddhist students at Amherst College.
 To learn more about Mark's Teaching Schedule, visit Bodhisara Dharma Community.